net-stalker/net-registry-index/README.md

 # net-registry-index

-#### NetStalker's private rust package registry for maintaining organization's crates.
+#### Net Stalker's private rust package registry for maintaining organization's crates.

 How to download packages from this registry?